-As described in our White Paper, businesses that rely on ICs should consider the use of IC Diagnostics™.
+As described in my White Paper (found in the Resources/Link page of this blog), businesses that rely on ICs should consider the use of a process such as IC Diagnostics™.
 This can start with an assessment of the company’s current level of IC compliance as measured on an IC Compliance Scale™.
 Depending on the level of IC compliance, alternatives to enhance compliance with IC laws may include restructuring, re-documentation, reclassification, or redistribution.

 Where restructuring is suitable, some businesses may need only restructure a little while others may benefit from moderate to substantial restructuring to enhance the likelihood of a successful defense to an unemployment proceeding or other IC misclassification challenge.

 Regardless of whether a business’s IC relationships need restructuring or not, documentation of the IC relationship can be critical under most state and federal laws governing the status of workers.
 Many IC agreements have not been updated since the crackdown on IC misclassification began in 2007 or were never drafted in a manner that minimizes IC misclassification liability.
 Thus, re-documentation of the IC agreement, including use of provisions keyed to the relevant legal tests for IC status and the 48 Factors-Plus™, is an essential aspect of IC Diagnostics™.
 The recent situation with FedEx demonstrates the importance of the documentation process.